Washington, D.C.: Research and non-profit organizations

-Washington, D.C., is a leading center for national and international research organizations, especially think tanks that engage on public policy.
-Several of the nation's largest and most cited think tanks are headquartered in the city, including the Carnegie Endowment for International Peace, Center for Strategic and International Studies, Peterson Institute for International Economics, The Heritage Foundation, Urban Institute, and others.
-As of 2020, 8% of the country's think tanks are headquartered in Washington, D.C.
-Many non-think tanks are also leading research centers, such as the MedStar Washington Hospital Center and the Children's National Medical Center.
+Washington, D.C., is a leading center for national and international research organizations, especially think tanks engaged in public policy.
+As of 2020, 8% of the country's think tanks are based in the city, including many of the largest and most widely cited, including the Carnegie Endowment for International Peace, Center for Strategic and International Studies, Peterson Institute for International Economics, The Heritage Foundation, and Urban Institute.

-The city is home to many non-profit organizations that engage with issues of domestic and global importance by conducting advanced research, running programs, or advocating on behalf of people.
-Many of these organizations are headquartered or have major offices in the city.
+Washington, D.C. is home to many non-profit organizations that engage with issues of domestic and global importance by conducting advanced research, running programs, or public advocacy.
 Among these organizations are the UN Foundation, Human Rights Campaign, Amnesty International, and the National Endowment for Democracy.
+Major medical research institutions include the MedStar Washington Hospital Center and the Children's National Medical Center.

-The city is also the country's primary location for international development firms, many of whom find funding by contracting with the United States Agency for International Development (USAID), which is the U.S. federal government's aid agency and is located in the city.
-The American Red Cross, a humanitarian agency focused on emergency relief, is headquartered in the city.
+The city is the country's primary location for international development firms, many of which contract with the D.C.-based United States Agency for International Development (USAID), the U.S. federal government's aid agency.
+The American Red Cross, a humanitarian agency focused on emergency relief, is also based in the city.